 The cherry barb is an exceptionally famous and appealing fish among the freshwater aquarium devotees because of its splendid tinge.
 It is a freshwater ray finned cyprinid of order Cypriniformes.
-At present this gorgeous fish is listed as threatened species on the IUCN Red List due to over exploitation and pollution.
+At present, this gorgeous fish is listed as threatened species on the IUCN Red List due to over exploitation and pollution.

 Distribution and Habitat

 It is an endemic to Sri Lanka where it is found in streams and waterways.
-It wants to live in shaded regions where moderate moving shallow waters with bottom sediment and leaf litters are accessible.
+It wants to live in shaded regions where moderate moving shallow waters with bottom sediment and leaf litters are available.

 It is additionally called Red Cherry barb, Crimson Carplet etc.

 Body Shape and Colors

 It is an appealing addition to any pet fish keepers because of their dazzling body shape and shading.
 The body is prolonged and torpedo shaped with little terminal mouth.
 Back is darker with light greenish sheen.
 Flank and belly have brilliant features.
 A dark colored or blue-dark longitudinal stripe is seen which begins from the tip of the nose and finishes at the base of the caudal fin.